 Ask anyone about high-rise buildings in Europe, and they will almost certainly have one thing in mind: Frankfurt skyline.
 The booming European metropolis is the only city in Germany which has a skyline of very tall buildings.
 The skyline has become a landmark in the city over the last 30 years.
-More than 30 buildings in a fairly small area reach a height of more than 100 meters.
+Nearly 40 buildings in a fairly small area reach a height of more than 100 meters.
 These include 19 of the 20 tallest skyscrapers in Germany.

 Top 10 Skyscrapers (Heights)